hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 #### Emergent time

-(This section is mildly technical.)
+(This section is both technical and rather preliminary.)
 What would a satisfying answer look like?
 Here are a few preliminary thoughts.
 Start off with some highly symmetric mathematical object $\mathcal{M}$